A two dimensional arithmetic Andr\'e-Oort problem: Easy cases and the hard case

-does not hold, even for ordinary reduction.
-It is because of the invariance phenomenon\footnote{Both members are in the orbit of the other for the Hecke operator~$T_p$, as can be checked before reduction over~$\C$ in terms of ideals, and then seen locally, id\'{e}lically.
+does not hold, even in the case of ordinary reduction.
+This is because of the invariance phenomenon\footnote{Both members are in the orbit of the other for the Hecke operator~$T_p$, as can be checked before reduction over~$\C$ in terms of ideals, and then seen locally, id\'{e}lically.
 That is, by Eichler-Shimura relation, they have the same orbit under Frobenius.
 But these sets are already definable over~$\F_p$.}

 A counter example would be~$\Delta=-3p^2$ with~$\red_p(S(\Delta))=\red_p(S(-3))=\{0\pmod{p}\}$.